 Many of our unduplicated students struggle academically and don't enjoy school, but providing them with opportunities to participate in enrichment opportunities may strengthen their academics and give them additional opportunities to feel successful and confident in school.
 Our unduplicated students have a need for more connectivity with our school and community.
-Through our Ag Science Program students will build relationships with local farmers and community members, learn to collaborate by working in the school garden/ag center together, and all ag curricula will be tied to the Next Generation Science Standards.
-2021 only 7.69% of Economically Disadvantaged 5th-grade students and 0% of Economically Disadvantaged 8th graders met or exceeded grade-level standards on the CAST for Science (Due to factors surrounding COVID-19, testing participation in 20-21 varied).
-Other enrichment programs include an Artist in Residence and Performing Arts.
+Enrichment programs include an Artist in Residence, Performing Arts, Field Trips, Science Camp, and other student incentives.
 Enrichment programs will be evaluated through student connectivity surveys.